Slash

 In the Ethereum Proof of Stake consensus protocol (Beacon Chain), with sufficient staked Ethereum (currently 32Ξ), one may act as a validator.
 Validators verify the accuracy and security of transactions and receive rewards for their efforts.
 Validators may act as a "whistleblower" and highlight an inaccurate or insecure transaction for extra validation, with various rewards and fees.

-Any Ethos participant may act as a "" to accuse another participant of inaccurate claims or unethical behavior.
-This accusation triggers a 24h lock on staking (and withdrawals) for the accused.
+Any Ethos participant may act as a "whistleblower" to accuse another participant of inaccurate claims or unethical behavior.
+This accusation triggers a 48h lock on staking (and withdrawals) for the accused.

 If validators vote in favor of the whistleblower, they reward the whistleblower pledged to validators is reimbursed from the amount staked by the accused.
-This is the "slashing punishment," and it cannot exceed 10% of the total amount staked in Ethos.
+This is the "slashing punishment," and it cannot exceed 10% of the total amount staked in Ethos (as of writing)

 This is the only way in which staked funds may be withdrawn without the explicit approval of the person staking those assets.
 It is intended to be rare; most unethical behavior can be reported first by a negative review or unvouching.

-Upon being slashed the accused has a 72h grace period before they may be slashed again.
+Upon being slashed the accused has a 7d grace period before they may be slashed again.

 Last updated